bradcypert/Ginger/README.md

 }
 ```

 And that's it!
-By default, the server runs on post :4567, so run your app, fire up localhost:4567, and give it a go!
+By default, the server runs on port :4567, so run your app, fire up localhost:4567, and give it a go!

 If you need a more in-depth example, [check out this directory](https://github.com/bradcypert/Ginger/tree/master/src/main/java/com/bradcypert/ginger/test).
 It's the folder that houses the sample-test app, built on Ginger, and should always be up to date with the latest build.